NatLabRockies/altrios/docs/src/developers.md

 Whenever updating code, always run `cargo test --release` inside `ALTRIOS/` to ensure that all tests pass.
 Also, be sure to rebuild the Python API regularly to ensure that it is up to date.
-Python unit tests run with `pytest -v` in the root folder of the git repository.
+Python unit tests run with `python -m unittest discover` in the root folder of the git repository.

 ### With GitHub Actions